DesignisOrion/Currency-Coverter-/README.md

 ### What I learned:

 In this project I was able to learn about the module CurrencyConverter.
 The source of the converter comes from the European Central Bank.
 Sytax and documentation is pretty easy and straight foward.
+In this one I was able to convert USD to EUR and vice versa.
 Enjoy!

 # Author: